kennethbruskiewicz/notan/README.md

 # notan

 Not Any Distractions.
 Not Any Bullshit.
 Not any privacy?
 Not Any Problem.
-Just what you need to work and play in private.
+Just what you need to work and play.

 Linux OS Configuration.
 In Guix and Nix.